Two Obedient Men: Caleb & Joshua

 Have you ever been in a group of people who were all disobeying?
 Imagine you're playing with your friends, and they all decide to start doing something you're not supposed to do.
 Let's say you're at a birthday party with ten friends, and they all decide to start watching a movie that you know your mom said you shouldn't watch.
 Let's say you go ahead and watch it with them, because, hey, they are all watching it.
 What would you tell your mom when she finds out you watched it?

-It's hard to obey when all the people around you are going the other direction.
-But Caleb and Joshua obeyed.
-When their friends said, we can't do it, we can't go into that land, it's too scary, Caleb and Joshua spoke up.
+we can't do it, we can't go into that land, it's too scary, Caleb and Joshua spoke up.
 They tried to remind the people of what God had said.
 They didn't get the people to obey, but God honored Caleb and Joshua for their obedience.
 So even if you can't get all your friends to do the right thing, it's still important for you to obey.

 Invitation: Obedience